 I gathered the kids and said “Let’s go and bury Mom’s ashes with Bella.
 We’ve been meaning to do it for ages, let’s do it now.”
+Her ashes had been keeping an eye on us from the mantelpiece.
+Now it was time for ceremony.

 We trooped down under the trees to the spot where Tobias and I had buried Bella and where we had prepared a hole for the little box containing Aitch’s remains.

-I cleared my throat and gathered my thoughts and . . .
+I gathered my thoughts and cleared my throat and . . .

 “ANTS!” the kids shouted, slapping their legs and running away back to the house.